joey1089/joey1089/README.md

 ### Hi there friends 👋 , I'm currently learning python,bash and all the DevOps technologies , so majority of my projects are in python.
 Happy to help if anyone needs help with python or github basic functions.
 Thank You all.
-Reach out to me on Twitter @josephvpeter
+📫 How to reach me: Twitter: @josephvpeter

 <!--
 **joey1089/joey1089** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.